 I began with some basic research to help me understand different types of leather, the tanning process, sourcing and applications.
 I reached out to some industry experts from apparel and footwear companies in Portland who provided useful context and practical guidance for my undertaking.
 I referenced current applications for cowhide in interior design, accessories and apparel.

-I then began experimenting.
+Then I started experimenting.
 First I tried attaching the odd-shaped pieces together in various ways, each result more ‘rustic’ than the last.
 Next I tried steam shaping, which was successful in making the whole studio building smell like a dog-food factory, but otherwise showed no promise for such small pieces of material.

 Inspired by folding flip-flops from the pedicurist, I decided to try for a 2D shape that could be folded into something 3D.
 Exciting possibility, but still really limited by the scrap size.